 Workplace bullying seems to have been on the rise during the pandemic even as more of us worked from home.
-Bupa’s 2021 ‘Workplace Wellbeing Census’, published in May, found that reports of workplace bullying negatively affecting employees wellbeing had more than doubled since the previous survey in 2019.
+Bupa’s 2021 ‘Workplace Wellbeing Census’, found that reports of workplace bullying negatively affecting employees wellbeing had more than doubled since the previous survey in 2019.

 With that in mind we were interested to read a recent research paper from Sweden: ‘Workplace bullying investigations: A complex endeavour for a complex problem’.
 We found much food for thought in the authors’ analysis of 81 workplace bullying complaints and summarise the key points below.